Are the mosquitos already feasting on you or your little ones? You’ll be relieved to find our super simple DIY natural insect repellent here.

 Essential oils don’t dissolve in water, so be sure to shake the bottle before each use.

-Mist skin and clothing with the mixture and reapply it as needed.
+Mist skin and clothing with this essential oil bug repellent mixture and reapply it as needed.

-Lavender, Eucalyptus and Lemongrass have dozens of uses when it comes to keeping your family healthy and cleaning & greening your home.
-Find the oils at Old South Essential Oils.
+Now that you have these versatile oils on hand, Lavender, Eucalyptus, and Lemongrass have dozens of uses when it comes to helping baby sleep, keeping your family healthy and cleaning & greening your home.